Sorry, you need to enable JavaScript to visit this website.

 Final Orders

-From September 2017 through January 2019, OAH tested a new public portal for uploading Final Orders to the website.
-A limited number of Final Orders in the following jurisdictions were uploaded: Department of Public Works, Department of Housing and Community Development, Office of Planning, Fire & Emergency Medical Services, Department of Health, Department of Energy and the Environment, District Department of Transportation, Department of Consumer & Regulatory Affairs, Metropolitan Police Department, and Department of Small and Local Business Development.
+From September 2017 through January 2019, OAH uploaded a limited number of Final Orders in the following jurisdictions to a public portal: Department of Public Works, Department of Housing and Community Development, Office of Planning, Fire & Emergency Medical Services, Department of Health, Department of Energy and the Environment, District Department of Transportation, Department of Consumer & Regulatory Affairs, Metropolitan Police Department, and Department of Small and Local Business Development.
 Because of confidentiality restrictions, Final Orders from certain jurisdictions were not uploaded.

 Final Orders (September 2017 through January 2019)

-Please note that a request for a copy of OAH case files and orders is not a FOIA request and can be made by email to [email protected], using the Request for Court Documents or to View Files form.
+A party or their representative’s request for a copy of the party’s OAH case files and orders is not treated as a FOIA request, and can be made by email to [email protected], using the Party Case File Request form.

 To understand the process before making a request, please visit the D.C.
 Government FOIA page.